dballowe7912/algorithm-challenge-dictionary/insertionSort/insertionSort.md

 - Proceed to the next element and if it is not in the correct order, iterate through the sorted portion and insert the element into the correct place
 - Repeat until entire array is sorted and return array

-## Big O Notation
+## Big O Complexity
-The big-O notation for insertion sort is O(n) in the best case, and O(n^2) in the average and worst case.
+The big-O complexity for insertion sort is O(n) in the best case, and O(n^2) in the average and worst case.

 ## Sources
 Programming with Mosh